omicsEye/waveome/README.md

 <img style="float: right;" width="200" height="200" src="./figures/hex-waveome.png">

-This repository houses code for the _Waveome_ package - an easy to use and powerful Python library that analyzes longitudinal data using Gaussian processes.
+This repository houses code for the _waveome_ package - an easy to use and powerful Python library that analyzes longitudinal data using Gaussian processes.

 <!-- ![waveome logo](./figures/hex-waveome.png) -->
 <!-- <img src="./figures/hex-waveome.png" width="200" height="200"> -->

-*waveome* is a computational method for longitudinal data analysis particularly
-to characterize and identify temporal dynamics of omics and clinical variables in association with the phenotype of interest.
+*waveome* is a computational method for longitudinal data analysis particularly  to characterize and identify temporal dynamics of omics and clinical variables in association with the phenotype of interest.
 It employs the Gaussian processes as prior to implement a full Basyesian nonparametric modeling.